 Performing differential expression analysis on any given two clusters will help you to find out the genes that cause differences between 2 clusters and processes associated with them.

-You can run DE analysis on 2 clusters in the same group or in different groups.
+You can run DE analysis on 2 clusters in the same annotation in the Composition panel

 - Select the group of cells that have cells from both clusters by selection tools, filters or single/ dual gene expression

-- Go to Composition tab, choose the classification that has both clusters.
+- Go to Composition tab, choose the annotation that has both clusters.

-- Select 2 clusters in the bar chart by clicking on clusters’ name or click on the parts of bar chart displaying those clusters.
+- Select the 2 clusters in the bar chart by clicking on clusters’ name or click on the parts of bar chart displaying those clusters.

-- A button to Run DE analysis will be activated.
+- The Run DE analysis button will be activated.

-- Clicking on that button will start the calculation process and the DE dashboard will be opened showing differentially expressed genes.
+- Clicking on that button will start the calculation process and when it is finished the DE dashboard will be opened showing the differentially expressed genes.